About Birth Small Talk

 I aim to hold space here in this little corner of the internet for like-minded or curious maternity clinicians who are interested in transforming maternity services to make them caring, respectful, joyful places to work.
 I particularly welcome obstetricians who are seeking ways to challenge mainstream patriarchal views of women and birthing bodies.

 My name is Kirsten Small.
-I am a specialist obstetrician and gynaecologist, and I work as an educator, writer, researcher, and clinician.
-My role is as a lecturer for Griffith University, where I teach students in the Bachelor of Midwifery.
+I am a retired specialist obstetrician and gynaecologist, and I work as an educator, writer, and researcher.

 My vision is to promote and protect respectful maternity care for women, babies, families, and their care providers through education and research.
 I consider that the pathways to achieve respectful maternity care are: